Dheeraj-Rawat/Excel-Clone/README.md

 - styles.css: CSS file containing styles for the application.
 - script.js: JavaScript file containing logic for the application.
 ## Contributing
 - Contributions are welcome!
-If you'd like to contribute to this project.
+- If you'd like to contribute to this project please feel free to add more functions like adding functonalities of formula bar.